 How to Choose a Trust for Your Needs

 The right trust depends on your financial goals, family situation and how much control you want over your assets.
 A revocable trust, for example, can be a good choice if you want flexibility, as it lets you change beneficiaries, add or remove assets, and update terms as needed.
-But, if your priority is to protect assets from creditors and reduce taxes, an irrevocable trust could be better option since it removes assets from your taxable estate and offers stronger legal protection.
+But, if your priority is to protect assets from creditors and reduce taxes, an irrevocable trust could be a better option since it removes assets from your taxable estate and offers stronger legal protection.

 If you need to provide ongoing financial support for loved ones, testamentary trusts and special needs trusts can help.
 A testamentary trust, created through a will, controls how and when assets are distributed, which is useful for minors or dependents who may not be ready to manage money.
 A special needs trust can offer financial support for a person with disabilities without affecting their eligibility for government benefits.
 And, if you want to donate to charity, another option could be a charitable trust, which can direct funds to a cause while providing tax benefits.